 - Liver damage

-Rubella infection during the first trimester of pregnancy poses the most risk to the developing fetus, but risk is not strongly reduced until after 20 weeks:
+Rubella infection during the first trimester of pregnancy poses the most risk to the developing fetus, but the risk does not strongly reduce until after 20 weeks:

-- Infection within the first 10 weeks results in a 90% chance of CRS with the baby having multiple defects
+- Infection within the first 10 weeks results in a 90 percent chance of CRS with the baby having multiple defects

-- Infection between 11 to 16 weeks results in a 10%-20% chance of CRS with babies having some, but fewer, defects
+- Infection between 11 to 16 weeks results in a 10-20 percent chance of CRS with babies having some, but fewer, defects

 - Infection between 17 to 20 weeks brings a very low chance of CRS, with the only likely defect being deafness